What does it actually take to win a hackathon?

 • Set tool time limits: if it's not working in 10 minutes, try a different approach

 Tool mastery beats tool variety.
-A team that's excellent with Cursor + Bolt will outperform a team dabbling with 10 different AI services.
+A team that's excellent with Cursor + Bolt + Ainna will outperform a team dabbling with 10 different AI services.

 AI accelerates individuals but can fragment teams.
 Establish shared conventions, integrate frequently, and maintain a single vision.
 The risk is multiple AI-generated components that don't fit together.